 - Election best practice guidelines say it’s appropriate to permit individual candidates to raise reasonable funds for election campaigns.

 - The CMA will not provide funding to candidates.

 - The CMA recommends that PTMAs and CMA affiliates do not provide separate individual funding to candidates for campaign-related activities.

 - The CMA and PTMAs do not share membership lists with candidates.

 - The CMA does not share voting data (e.g., participation rates) with candidates and eligible voters.

-- The CMA maintains voter anonymity, PIN security and the full auditability of the elections through its electoral provider, Scytl Canada.
+- The CMA maintains voter anonymity, credential security and the full auditability of the elections through its electoral provider.